opendocsg/opendoc-dwp-mobile/E-commerce Order.md

 2. Tap **Delete corporate billing**.
 3. Tap **Delete** to confirm.

-If the delete is successful, you will see a success page with the title ‘Corporate billing deleted’.
+If the delete is successful, you will see a success page with the title **Corporate billing deleted**.

 You can also delete corporate billing at the particular e-commerce mall.
 To do so, please refer to the mall’s corporate billing guide.